neuronsimulator/nrn/neuron/stdrun/runctrl.rst

 ~~~~~~~

 Initialize states, set t=0, and run the simulation until t == Tstop
-Plotting to graphs constructed from the :func:`NEURONMainMenu` occurs at
+Plotting to graphs constructed from the :ref:`NEURONMainMenu` occurs at
-a rate given by the variable set by the :func:`Plotsms` valueeditor.
+a rate given by the variable set by the :ref:`Plotsms` value editor.
 It is often convenient to substitute problem specific procedures
 for the default procedures init() and advance().
 The run call chain is